moein/scloud/README.md

 ======
 scloud is a symfony2 project mainly focused on storing images on a server.
 It also supports other type of files just like dropbox but it has more features for images like batch processing with injected handlers.
-The main features of this project is the advanced sharing and groups for files and directories I give away 50GB of space for free to anyone helping me out with the frontend of this project ;)
+The main features of this project is the advanced sharing and groups for files and directories.
+I give away 50GB of space for free to anyone helping me out with the frontend of this project ;)

 Why?